George Washington Carver Museum and Cultural Center: Juneteenth Memorial Monument

-represent the story of Juneteeth and a paved timeline of the Black Presence in the Americas—from the Middle Passage to the Emancipation Proclamation that leads to the Bell of Freedom.
+represent the story of Juneteenth and a paved timeline of the Black Presence in the Americas—from the Middle Passage to the Emancipation Proclamation that leads to the Bell of Freedom.

-The Juneteenth Sculptures are created by Adrienne Rison Isom and Eddie Dixon.
+The Juneteenth Sculptures were created by Adrienne Rison Isom and Eddie Dixon.
 Isom, a native Austinite, created 3 of the sculpture pieces—Freed Man & Freed Woman, and Child (the girl figure).
 And Dixon created the remaining work—Law Maker and Pastor.

 The sculptures show how the news of freedom spread.
 Juneteenth began on June 19, 1865, with an order read by General Gordon Grainger—a law that the Emancipation Proclamation was enforced.
 So Legislature learned of freedom first, then the news reached The Pastor (who represents the faith leader in African American Community).
-The Pastor told the enslaved people represented by the Freed Man and Freed Woman, and they shared the news with youth-the Child figure.
+The Pastor told the enslaved people represented by the Freed Man and Freed Woman, and they shared the news with youth—the Child figure.

 The blank pedestal is where visitors can stand and be a part of the piece and continue the Juneteenth Story—to remember, to reflect, and to be inspired to share the emancipation story with others.